bowmanjd/gittalk/slides/presentation.md

 Notes:

-Note the error in the field name
+89 characters long, but that isn't the point.
+Should be 91 chars, note the error in the field name.
+What if someone other than me, or another branch of me, fixes this?

 |||